Curtain Up

 Curtain Up is a 1952 British comedy film directed by Ralph Smart and starring Robert Morley, Margaret Rutherford and Kay Kendall.
-Written by Jack Davies and Michael Pertwee it is based on the play On Monday Next by Philip King.
-It was shot at Isleworth Studios in London with the exterior of the nearby Richmond Theatre standing in for that of Drossmouth.
-The film's sets were designed by the art director Geoffrey Drake.
+Written by Jack Davies and Michael Pertwee it was based on the 1949 play On Monday Next by Philip King.

 Plot

 In an English provincial town, Drossmouth, a second-rate repertory company assembles at the Theatre Royal on Monday morning to rehearse the following week's play, a melodrama titled Tarnished Gold.

 Harry, their irascible producer, is highly critical of the play, which has been foisted on him by the directors of the company and is unenthusiastic about its prospects.
 The cast includes Jerry, a young and sometimes keen actor, Maud, a widowed actress who was once famous on the West End stage, Sandra, who is waiting for (and receives) a call from a London producer, her philandering and semi-alcoholic husband, and Avis, a timid young girl who is quickly realising that acting is not for her.

 The cast is equally unenthusiastic of the play.
 Little progress is made.
 'Jacko', the stage director, is at his wits end and threatens to resign, his regular habit when things go wrong.
 Just as matters seemingly cannot get worse, the author of the play, Catherine Beckwith, appears and insists on 'sitting at the feet' of the director.

 She and Harry are quickly at each other's throats.
 Harry tears up most of Act 1 and storms angrily off stage, falling into the pit and injuring himself.
 Despite the forebodings of the cast, Miss Beckwith insists on taking over the rehearsal according to her own ideas.
 However, Harry recovers and recasts the play as a period piece.

 A week later, to everyone's surprise, the curtain comes down on a triumphant first night.